 How can your restaurant capitalise on the dining experience?

 When it comes to dining out, it’s obvious that people are searching for experiences that are unique and exciting to talk about.

 With 80% of people preferring to buy tickets in advance for food events, there is a clear opportunity for restaurants to cash in on this trend.

 And what’s the best way to capture a wonderful experience?

 Offering it in the form of a gift experience voucher!

 One of the biggest benefits of using gift experience vouchers is the extra revenue they’ll bring you.
 Fascinatingly, many purchased gift vouchers never get used.
-So, you get to pocket the full cost of the voucher, and not pay out on the service cost.
-Check out this article, where I explain this with my personal gift voucher experience, What should you look for in a gift voucher management system?
+So, you get to pocket the full cost of the voucher and not payout on the service cost.

 Your vouchers will be bought as thoughtful gifts to someone special.
 Sometimes the receiver will book right away and become loyal visitors of yours, and sometimes they may forget to use the voucher altogether.
 This is where you still win- as the sale is done, and you save on the service cost of that voucher.